 - Australian National Maritime Museum (NSW): The best things about this Sydney museum are the ships and submarines often docked in the harbor out front.
 You can climb aboard and experience what it's like to be a sailor.
 Inside are some fascinating displays relating to Australia's dependence on the oceans.
 See p.
-160.
+152.

-- Alice Springs Telegraph Station

-Historical Reserve (NT): It's not

-called a museum, but that's what this

-restored telegraph repeater station out

-in the picturesque hills by a spring-

-Alice Springs-really is.
-From the hot

-biscuits turned out of the wood-fired

-oven to the old telegraph equipment,

-- this 1870s settlement is as real as history can get.
+- Alice Springs Telegraph Station Historical Reserve (NT): It's not called a museum, but that's what this restored telegraph repeater station out in the picturesque hills by a spring-Alice Springs-really is.
+From the hot biscuits turned out of the wood-fired oven to the old telegraph equipment, this 1870s settlement is as real as history can get.
 See p.
+394.

-392. - Australian Aviation Heritage Centre (NT): The pride of this hangar in Darwin is a B-52 bomber on permanent loan from the U.S. But there's loads more, and not just planes, engines, and other aviation paraphernalia-there are stories, jokes, and anecdotes associated with the exhibits that will appeal even if you don't have avgas (aviation fuel) running in your veins.
-See "Darwin," in chapter 10. - Warradjan Aboriginal Cultural Centre (NT): "Memorable and moving" were the words used by one reader to describe her visit to this
+- Australian Aviation Heritage Centre

+(NT): The pride of this hangar in Darwin is a B-52 bomber on permanent loan

+from the U.S. But there's loads more, and

+not just planes, engines, and other aviation paraphernalia-there are stories,

+jokes, and anecdotes associated with the

+exhibits that will appeal even if you don't

+have avgas (aviation fuel) running in your

+veins.
+See "Darwin," in chapter 10.

+- Warradjan Aboriginal Cultural Centre (NT): "Memorable and moving" were the words used by one reader to describe her visit to this small, stylish museum in Kakadu National Park.
+Learn about

-- small, stylish museum in Kakadu National Park.
-Learn about Dreamtime myths and daily life of Aboriginal people in Kakadu.
-See "Kakadu National Park," in chapter 10. - Western Australian Maritime Museum & Shipwreck Galleries (WA): Housed in the historic port precinct of Fremantle, this museum, and its adjacent galleries, tells tales of the harsh Western Australian coastline since the Dutch first bumped into it and abandoned it as useless in the 1600s.
+- Dreamtime myths and daily life of Aboriginal people in Kakadu.
+See "Kakadu National Park," in chapter 10.

+- Western Australian Maritime Museum & Shipwreck Galleries (WA): Housed in the historic port precinct of Fremantle, this museum, and its adjacent galleries, tells tales of the harsh Western Australian coastline since the Dutch first bumped into it and abandoned it as useless in the 1600s.
 Anyone who ever dreamed of finding a shipwreck laden with pieces of eight will relish the displays of treasure recovered from the deep.
 See p.
+478.

-474. - New Norcia Museum and Art Gallery (WA): This tiny museum in the Spanish Benedictine monastery town of New Norcia holds a mind-boggling collection of European Renaissance art.
-The museum has all kinds of memorabilia: the monks' manuscripts, clothing, instruments, and gifts from Queen Isabella of Spain.
-See "New Norcia: A Touch of Spain in Australia," in chapter 11.
+- New Norcia Museum and Art Gallery

+(WA): This tiny museum in the Spanish

+Benedictine monastery town of New

+Norcia holds a mind-boggling collection

+of European Renaissance art.
+The museum

+has all kinds of memorabilia: the monks'

+manuscripts, clothing, instruments, and

+gifts from Queen Isabella of Spain.
+See

+"New Norcia: A Touch of Spain in Australia," in chapter 11.

 - The Migration Museum (SA): Just like the U.S., Australia is a land of immigrants, and this Adelaide museum tells their stories.
 It's an innovative museum that doesn't pull any punches, letting firsthand stories (many written by visitors and posted on notice boards) tell the history without the gloss of hindsight or political agendas.
 See p.
+559.

-541. - National Museum of Australia (ACT): Australia's national museum is housed in an innovative, purposebuilt building and profiles 50,000 years of indigenous heritage, settlement since 1788, and key events including Federation and the 2000 Sydney Olympics.
+- National Museum of Australia (ACT): Australia's national museum is housed in an innovative, purpose-built building and profiles 50,000 years of indigenous heritage, settlement since 1788, and key events including Federation and the 2000 Sydney Olympics.
 There are five permanent galleries and changing exhibitions.
 See p.
-655. - \ Old Melbourne Gaol (VIC): This historic prison, with its tiny cells and spooky collection of death masks and artifacts of 19th-century prison life, was the scene of 135 hangings, including that of notorious bushranger (and Australian folk hero) Ned Kelly, in 1880.
+690. - Old Melbourne Gaol (VIC): This historic prison, with its tiny cells and spooky collection of death masks and artifacts of 19th-century prison life, was the scene of 135 hangings, including that of notorious bushranger (and - Australian folk hero) Ned Kelly, in 1880.
 You can also visit the former City Watch House and the old Magistrate's Court.
-See chapter 13.
+See chapter 13. - National Sports Museum (VIC): This outstanding museum inside the Melbourne Cricket Ground (p.
+627) tells Australia's sporting story from its early beginnings to the present, celebrating Australian sporting heroes, memorable moments, and achievements.
+It includes the Australian Cricket Hall of Fame and the Sport Australia Hall of Fame, and has a large interactive area popular with all ages.
+See p.
+623.